 My travels in the Global South were primarily for work as a communications specialist with an international development NGO.
 While there, I tried to act as a “concerned photographer,” a phrase coined by Cornell Capa to describe those photographers who through their work demonstrate a humanitarian impulse to use images to educate and change the world, not just to record it.

 Regardless of where I am, I do my best to embrace the US National Press Photographers Association’s code of ethics.
 The code says that you should not alter your images in a way that is misleading to viewers or misrepresents subjects, nor intentionally stage the scene.
-And when taking photos, you should give special consideration to vulnerable or marginalized subjects.
-For ‘street portraits’, I tell the subject why I took the photo, and ask for permission to add the image to my gallery.

 My film photos were shot primarily with the following cameras: